 where we are under a duty to disclose or share your personal data in order to comply with any legal obligation or are legally permitted to disclose or share it;

-in order to enforce or apply any agreements entered into between us or the terms of any student or staff policies;
+in order to enforce or apply any contractual agreements entered into between us or the terms of any student or staff policies;

 4. Where we store your personal data